fox-archives/volant/spec/mutability.md

 # Mutability

-Varuables in [lang name] are mutable by default but their size is always fixed.
+Variables in Volant are mutable by default but their size is always fixed.
 For creating immutable variables, `const` keyword can be used before the type to tell the compiler for not allowing any mutability for the variable.
 The varaibles declared using the `const` keyowrd have to be initialized when declared.
 ```
 variable: const u8; // error: constant variables must be initialized when declared